Skip to content

-With a current population of over 6m, Johannesburg will attain official megacity status of 10m by 2030, according to the UN.
+With a current population of over 6 million, Johannesburg will attain official megacity status of 10 million by 2030, according to the UN.
 South Africa’s largest city and its financial and industrial heartland, Johannesburg is shaped by its chaotic beginnings as a gold mining town in the late 1890s, and later by the politics and spatial logic of apartheid urban planning.
-Post-apartheid Johannesburg has grown and been developed in parts, attracting a new residents from all corners of South Africa and the continent.
+Post-apartheid Johannesburg has grown and been developed in parts, attracting new residents from all corners of South Africa and the continent.
 This sprawling metropolis accounts for 10% of the nation’s population (and 16% of GDP).
 It is also the richest city in Africa in terms of GDP per capita and often described as the economic powerhouse of the continent.

 Use the arrows to navigate through these 5 slides:

-The city is a busy gateway to other countries, receiving the highest number of tourists on the continent and huge volumes of freight traffic through its O.R.
+The city is a busy gateway to other countries, receiving the highest number of tourists on the continent and huge volumes of freight traffic through O.R.
 Tambo International airport.

+Dirty air could take the shine off this prosperity.
+The annual average PM2.5 concentration in South Africa in 2019 was almost 6 times greater than WHO 2021 recommended concentration levels.
+Air pollution produced by industrial and power plants, biomass fuels and road transport, as well as seasonal smog could damage tourism and investment prospects as the city grows.
 The city is considered to be among the least equal in the world.
-Just over 2% of the population live in the eastern part of the Johannesburg conurbation and earn about $40,000, while almost 90% earn less than a dollar in a day.
+Just over 2% of the population live in the eastern part of the Johannesburg conurbation and earn about $40,000 per year, while almost 90% earn less than a dollar in a day.
 Poverty levels are highest among black people, and spatial segregation remains stubbornly intact.
 As elsewhere, air pollution further exacerbates these inequalities.

 Major sources of air pollution